 The single image that the word “Bollywood” conjures in my mind is a dance scene at a wedding.
 Not just because they’re so ubiquitous in Hindi movies, but because the first scene from a Bollywood movie I ever saw — flipping through the channels and finding one on a local cable access channel — was a wedding dance scene.
 As such, Band Baaja Baaraat feels very Bollywood to me.

-The title literally translates as “Band Horns Revelry.”
+The title roughly translates as “Band Horns Revelry.”
 It’s not as poetic as the Hindi title, and it doesn’t signify a wedding to an American audience.
 (Our weddings don’t typically feature bands, horns or revelry, rather a disinterested DJ playing ’80s tunes while relatives shuffle awkwardly on a parquay floor in an embarrassing approximation of dancing.)
 The other translation of the title I’ve seen, “Wedding Music Band,” isn’t accurate either, as the movie deals with the whole wedding planning industry, not just the musical side.

 Shruti (Anushka Sharma) and Bittoo (Ranveer Singh) are recent college grads.
 After unsuccessfully hitting on Shruti, Bittoo begs her for a job at her new wedding planning company.
 His alternative is returning to his family farm for a lifetime of chopping sugarcane.
 Shruti gives Bittoo the brush off until he comes to her defense when a celebrity wedding planner insults her.
 Thus, a partnership is formed.